 Students are responsible for exploring and coordinating internship opportunities and communicating this information back to SEFS.
 This includes: making initial contact to express interest, identifying an internship supervisor, determining the type of work available, and determining the length of the internship (typically one quarter).
 Once a general agreement to arrange an internship is reached, students must complete the ESRM 399 Field or Teaching Internship Form that outlines the details of the internship and why it is important to their program.
 The supervising SEFS faculty reviews the application, completes the faculty section, and returns it to the student for processing in Student and Academic Services.

 Registration for ESRM 399 Internship requires a faculty add code from the faculty overseeing the internship.
 Grading is Credit/No Credit (CR/NC) and the student may earn variable credit from one to five credits.
 Students are expected to spend approximately three hours of work/study each week for each credit earned.
 Internship is repeatable up to 15 credits, with faculty approval.
 Teaching internships require that the student demonstrate a mastery of the internship course content.

-Students are welcome to negotiate compensation with the internship organization if it is outside of SEFS, and SEFS is not involved in the negotiation process.
-Teaching internships are not compensated beyond awarding credit for the experience.
+Students are allowed to accept compensation from the organization sponsoring the internship; SEFS is not involved in the negotiation process.

 Student Course Work, Responsibilities, and Evaluation